mshakhomirov/datawarehouseAdvanced/Project 4 Cloudformation/Milestones/M2/Shakhomirov_S2_LP4_M2.md

 [FAQ] I would like to add more fields for Dynamo table in my stack CF file but I keep getting an error while trying to deploy it: `One or more parameter values were invalid: Number of attributes in KeySchema does not exactly match number of attributes defined in AttributeDefinitions`

-[Amswer] Don't include any non-key attribute definitions in AttributeDefinitions.
+[Answer] Don't include any non-key attribute definitions in AttributeDefinitions.
 DynamoDB is schemaless (except the key schema)
 I assume you are trying to do the following and it fails:
 ~~~yaml
      AttributeDefinitions: